 By Lauren Howie, The University of Melbourne

-We decided to spend our midterm break road tripping around Tasmania (or Tassie as known by locals).
-We booked flights to Hobart for around $200 dollars (roughly £100) and then booked a 6-person motorhome from Cruisin (around $250 dollars each for 6 days).
-I would definitely recommend getting a camper van as it gave us way more flexibility to visit all the beaches along the coast.
-We spent a total of 8 days in Tasmania – I would say the longer the better as you want time to explore all the mountains and waterfalls but also to just kick back and relax!
+We decided to spend our holiday road tripping around Tasmania (or Tassie as known by locals).
+We booked flights to Hobart for around $200 dollars (roughly £100) and a 6-person motorhome for around $250 dollars each (for 6 days).
+I would definitely recommend getting a camper as it gave us way more flexibility to visit all the beaches along the coast.
+We spent a total of 8 days in Tasmania – I would say the longer the better as you want time to explore all the scenery but also to kick back and relax!

-Here’s a list of my top spots in Tassie to make planning your road trip a lil bit easier.
+Here’s some of my top spots in Tassie to make planning your road trip a lil bit easier.

 Freycinet National Park

 Freycinet National Park is what you will see on almost every postcard of Tasmania.
 It’s an easy 3-hour drive from Hobart and home to the infamous wineglass bay.
 Once you get there you can walk to a viewing point and also laze around on incredible white-sand beaches.

 It’s also a great place to spot some wild wallabies and pademelons!
 I would recommend doing the longer walk that also takes you to Hazards beach, it’s a really easy to get to and unlike wineglass bay is almost entirely secluded.

 Take the ferry to Bruny island and spend a couple of days exploring the incredible scenery.
 There’s lots to do on the island including visiting The Neck Lookout for sunset (see pic), Cape Bruny lighthouse, Cloudy bay and even a whisky distillery.
 If you are fortunate like us and have fantastic weather than Bruny island has numerous spots for swimming in the Tasman sea.
 It’s also the only place in the world you can see the rare white wallaby!